Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 1. When a concern arises, the complainant should address the concern with the individual most directly involved.
 If the complainant is not satisfied with the outcome at this level, the complainant should put their concern in writing and deliver it to the Senior Education Administrator.

-2. The Senior Education Administrator will arrange to meet with the complainant to discuss their concern and desired resolution as soon as possible or within five school days of receiving the complainant’s written concern.
+2. The Senior Education Administrator will arrange to meet with the complainant to discuss their concern and desired resolution as soon as possible or within five College days of receiving the complainant’s written concern.

 3. Following the meeting with the complainant, the Senior Education Administrator will conduct whatever enquiries and/or investigations necessary and appropriate to determine whether the complainant’s concerns are substantiated in whole or in part.
 Those inquiries may involve further discussion(s) with the complainant either individually or with appropriate College personnel.
 Where safety or fear of retaliation by the respondent is a concern, the complainant may request to remain anonymous to the respondent.
 The Senior Education Administrator will advise the complainant if this request is granted and will ascertain whether the complainant wishes to continue.